 Learning About Money Takes Time – You Have at Least 18 Years

-Given that your children will not learn about money from any of the places where they spend the most time (school and TV), it’s important that parents are extremely proactive in teaching them.
+Parents must be extremely proactive in teaching them because their children will not learn about money anywhere they spend the most time (school and TV).
 It’s not an easy thing to do, but one advantage that you have is that you’ll have 18 years to do it.

 You can teach your children about money using a variety of strategies:

 - Give them a small allowance early in life.
 Let that be their absolute spending limit for non-essentials.